mmfill/Bank_dataset_tech_challenge/README.md

 # Bank_dataset_tech_challenge
-Cleaning and analysis challenge of a multi-table data set of a dummy bank
+Cleaning and analysis challenge of a multi-table data set of a dummy bank.
+The dataset is available here: https://drive.google.com/file/d/1XAC-bK29qppHwQHrwVGBa4yCH6ocD7iL/view?usp=sharing

 Given is a dataset of eight csv files.
 The goal is to prepare the dataset for analysis and work through five questions in the analysis phase.
 For a better understanding all tasks are performed in Jupyter notebooks.